Welcome to UMBC!

 Need More Assistance?

+Be sure to visit the rest of our website for more information that may meet your specific needs.
 If you need further assistance, please feel free to contact us for more information about the application process, the status of your awards, or to submit documents.
+Students can contact our front office for general questions or connect with their financial aid counselors directly.
 At UMBC, students are assigned financial aid counselors based on the first letter of their last name.
-Students can contact their financial aid counselors directly or connect with our front office staff

 When to complete your FAFSA: